 The course was initially approved by a University Validation Panel in 1992.
-The Panel included internal peers from the University and external subject specialists from academia, the Institute of Biomedical Science (the professional body for Biomedical Scientists), and industry to ensure the comparability of the course to those offered in other Universities and the relevance to employers.
+The Panel included internal peers from the University and external subject specialists from academia and industry to ensure the comparability of the course to those offered in other Universities and the relevance to employers.
 Periodic Course Review helps to ensure that the curriculum is up-to-date and that the skills gained on the course continue to be relevant to employers.